long4long/thanks/index.md

-## This is the testpage of Costa from Hubei province.
+## This is the test page of Costa from Hubei province.
 You can use the [editor on GitHub](https://github.com/costahu/myWebPage/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.